Autumn decluttering checklist: How to organize your home

 7. Get that junk out of your way

 Once you’ve sorted through all your closets and storage spaces, it’s time to get rid of all your unwanted junk.
 You can check with local charities to see if they accept donations, but keep in mind that you will likely have to drop it off on your own and there’s a chance they might not accept all your items.
 If you want to save yourself some time, you can always hire a professional junk removal service, like 1-800-GOT-JUNK?.
-We’re autumn cleaning experts and are happy to help make your junk disappear with our No Contact Junk Removal service.
+We’re autumn cleaning experts and are happy to help make your junk disappear with our Junk Removal service.
 Give us a call or book your appointment online today!
 Give us a call or book your appointment online today!

 We make junk disappear.